 Pulling on this boot is not super easy.
 The interior is lined with a super plush faux-fur that catches on the fabric of your socks.
 The shaft of the boot is not stiff, so both hands are needed to open up the less voluminous opening.

 While it's harder to put on, we did like that the lacing system can be tightened with just one simple pull.
 It locks the boot into place and doesn't move for hours.
-If you prefer a laceless boot, check out the Kamik Momentum II or the Blundstone Thermal.
+If you don't want to tie laces, check out the Kamik Momentum II or the Blundstone Thermal.

 With fan-shaped lugs and a rubber outsole, this boot provides decent traction overall.
 The longer lugs grabbed the trail and snowy sidewalks when the weather turned foul.

 Unfortunately, this shoe doesn't offer much in the way of a surface area on the bottom of the outsole.
 That is to say, it's thinner and more narrow.
 As a result, we found ourselves falling through deep snow easier than with a broader platform found in wider Sorel models.
 Despite this small caveat, we felt this boot did well for trudging around town and light hiking in the woods.

 Half of our testers think this boot is super cute, while others don't like it at all.
 It did not receive a lot of compliments on the street, a result, it scores about average in this metric.

 The faux-fur collar offers cute stylings while the baffles loaded with insulation add a little flair.
 And, the 11-inch boot can fit under a pair of boot-leg jeans.
 While this boot can complete an outfit, there are some cuter options out there.
 Specifically, be sure to check out the Keen Elsa II.

 This boot is quite versatile because of its level of lightweight, protection, and comfort.
 Take it with you on a light hike over less technical terrain or just simply wear it around town.
 Just be careful with temperatures dip into the double digits.